Moment49/airbnb-clone-project/README.md

 ## ✨ Feature Breakdown

 This section outlines the core features implemented in the Airbnb Clone Backend and how each contributes to delivering a functional and user-centric platform.

+### 👤 User Management

+Enables users to register, log in, and manage their profile information securely.
+Authentication and authorization are implemented to protect sensitive data and restrict access to certain features based on user roles (e.g., host vs. guest).

+### 🏠 Property Management

+Allows hosts to create, update, and manage property listings, including details such as property name, description, location, and size.
+This feature ensures that properties are accurately represented and easily discoverable by potential guests.

+### 📅 Booking System

+Facilitates the reservation process by allowing users to book available properties for specific dates.
+It manages booking statuses, prevents double-booking, and provides users and hosts with booking history and details.

+### 💳 Payment Processing

+Handles secure payment transactions for bookings, supporting various payment methods and tracking payment statuses.
+This feature ensures that all financial transactions are recorded, processed, and linked to the appropriate bookings and users.

+### 📝 Review System

+Enables users to leave ratings and feedback for properties they have booked.
+This feature helps maintain quality and trust within the platform by allowing guests to share their experiences and hosts to